ialbert/bio/docs/bio-install.md

 # How to install bio {#bio-install}

 `bio` works on Linux and Mac computers and on Windows when using the Linux Subsystem.

-## Discussion board
+# Contact information

 If you are reporting a bug please open an issue below: